arahogc/Whats_In_A_Bottle/README.md

 # Whats_In_A_Bottle
 Group project to determine how which wines are good based on consumer reports and contents of the wine

+## Machine Learning Model:

+#### Description of preliminary data preprocessing
+#### Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+#### Description of how data was split into training and testing sets
+#### Explanation of model choice, including limitations and benefits
+#### how does the model address the initial question?

 ## Wine Trends by Points:
 ![points_model.PNG](Resources/points_model.PNG)